Menu Close

 Hällristningar av älgar vid Norrfors

 ArchLab is a distributed research infrastructure for archaeological sciences in Sweden whose purpose is to develop and complement methods for answering archaeological and environmental history questions.
 ArchLab acts as a bridge between Research Archaeology, Commission Archaeology and Swedish Archaeological laboratories.
-We offer analytical services to researchers and professionals from the public or private sector
+We offer analytical services to researchers and professionals from the public or private sector.

 • About